 Prerequisite for Courses in Psychology

-The most common way of preparing for further work in psychology is to take PSYC 001: Introduction to Psychology.
+The most common way to fulfill the prerequisite for further work in psychology is to take PSYC 001: Introduction to Psychology.

-A student may also meet the pre-requisite with a grade of AP5 on the psychology Advanced Placement test.
-In this case, an entering student should seek guidance from the department chair or academic coordinator about selection of a first psychology course.
-(Swarthmore credit is not granted for AP work in psychology.)
+A student may also meet the prerequisite with a grade of AP 5 on the psychology Advanced Placement test.
+In this case, an entering student should seek guidance from the department chair or academic assistant about selection of a first psychology course.
+(Swarthmore credit is not granted for AP or IB work in psychology.)

 Other Course Prerequisites